ionutfarcas/distributed_Operator_Inference/README.md

 Alternatively, create a new virtual environment with `venv`.

 You will also need mpi4py to run the code.
-To install mpi4py within the distributed-OpInf virtual environment, you first need to make sure you have an MPI implementation an your system.
+To install mpi4py within the <em>distributed-OpInf</em> virtual environment, you first need to make sure you have an MPI implementation an your system.
 On a Debian-based OS, for example, you can install OpenMPI as
 ```shell
 $ sudo apt-get install libopenmpi-dev